mep infrastructure developers ltd Directors report

 RELATED PARTY TRANSACTIONS

 All related party transactions during the year were on arms length basis and were not material as per the Related Party Transaction Policy of the Company and not in conflict with the interest of the Company.
-The particulars of the said transactions alongwith other contracts/arrangements are also briefed in the Note No. 38 to the financial statement which sets out related party disclosures.
-Considering the foregoing, disclosure in Form AOC-2 is not required.
+The particulars of the said transactions alongwith other contracts/arrangements are also briefed in the Note No. 37 to the financial statement which sets out related party disclosures.

 The Policy on materiality of related party transactions and dealing with related party transactions as approved by the Board may be accessed through the website of the Company viz. http://www.mepinfra.com.